 How Old is Your Roof?

 Age is a big factor when it comes to roofing materials.
 Lying about your own age can be beneficial, but when it comes to construction materials, there is no point in turning a blind eye.
-Depending on installation and material, a roof can last from 15 to 100 years.
+Depending on metal roof installation palm bay fl and material, a roof can last from 15 to 100 years.

 The first thing you should do is check your warranties.
 Afterwards schedule appointments with a professional roofing company to determine whether your roof is getting old.
 In the meantime, follow this short, but useful guide: